-Tim specialises in corporate and commercial law with an emphasis on technology projects, outsourcing, intellectual property, joint ventures and long-term services contracts.
+Tim specialises in corporate and commercial law with an emphasis on ICT projects, outsourcing, intellectual property, commercial procurement processes, and joint ventures.

 Tim has a passion for designing and implementing technology-enhanced legal services, and has delivered a number of complex legal automation projects for Chapman Tripp clients.

 Tim is recommended by Chambers-Asia-Pacific 2017.
 One source describes Tim as “very commercial and pragmatic, extremely bright with a very nice, calm negotiating manner”.
 He is recognised as a "next generation lawyer" by Legal 500 Asia Pacific 2018.

 - Airways, on its project to replace its Air Traffic Management System, involving a five year software development and implementation programme, and a long term support and maintenance contract

 - Kiwibank, on implementation, licensing and support arrangements for the replacement of its core banking system, including contracts with SAP and a systems integrator, and a long term application management services agreement with a global outsourcer